BiggerPockets/patterns/_patterns/crud-actions-only.md

 ---
 categories: Rails
-name: Restrict controllers to CRUD actions
+name: Prefer CRUD actions in controllers
 ---

-In a Rails application, each controller should represent a _resource_ type.
+In a Rails application, controllers typically represent a _resource_ type.
 In a RESTful design, the only actions an API consumer should be able to perform on a resource are: reading, creation, modification, and deletion.
 Rails usually will map these actions to HTTP verb -> method name pairs:

 * GET / -> #index (collection)
 * GET /new -> #new (collection)